Bernhard Vechtel

 Bernhard Vechtel (31 July 1920 – 21 August 1975) was a fighter pilot in the Luftwaffe of Nazi Germany during World War II.
-He was a recipient of the Knight's Cross of the Iron Cross.
+He was a recipient of the Knight's Cross of the Iron Cross and Staffelkapitän (squadron leader) of 14.
+Staffel (14th squadron) of Jagdgeschwader 51 "Mölders" (JG 51—51st Fighter Wing).
 Vechtel was credited with 108 aerial victories in a total of 860 combat missions, all on the Eastern Front.

-Career
+Vechtel died on 21 August 1975 in Speyer.

+Early life and career

 Vechtel was born on 31 July 1920 in Vohren, present-day part of Warendorf, at the time in the Province of Westphalia in the Weimar Republic.
 Following flight training, he was posted to Jagdgeschwader 51 "Mölders" (JG 51—51st Fighter Wing) on 2 May 1942.
 There, he was assigned to the 10.
 Staffel (10th squadron) which was subordinated to the IV.
 Gruppe (4th group) of JG 51.
 At the time, 10.
 Staffel was headed by Leutnant Horst Haase while IV.
 Gruppe was commanded by Hauptmann Johann Knauth and based at an airfield in Vyazma on the Eastern Front.
-During May, the Gruppe was briefly withdrawn from combat for a period of maintenance and equipment overhaul at Smolensk.
-They were then sent to Dugino where it was tasked with providing fighter cover over the left flank of Army Group Center in vicinity of the 9th Army.

-On 30 July 1942, the Soviet Kalinin Front launched the First Rzhev–Sychyovka Offensive Operation with the objective to crush the Rzhev salient held by the 9th Army.
-Vechtel claimed his first aerial victory on 2 August 1942 over an Ilyushin Il-2 ground attack aircraft northeast of Rzhev.